Food Allergies in Cats

-Food allergy is an uncommon problem in cats and it can start at any age.
-A change in diet is not necessary for development of food allergy.
+Food allergies in cats can start at any age.
+A change in diet is not necessary for development of a food allergy.
 About 70 percent of affected pets develop allergies to food ingredients that they have been fed for a long time, usually more than two years.
-In fact, if your cat has an immediate adverse reaction to a new food, it is probably not an allergic reaction, because it takes more than one exposure to produce an allergic reaction.
+In fact, if your cat has an immediate adverse reaction to a new food, it is probably not an allergic reaction, because it can take more than one exposure to produce an allergic reaction.
 Food ingredients most commonly responsible for allergies are beef, chicken, fish, eggs and milk.
 The tendency to develop allergies is genetically determined.
 For more information on pet food, see our article on common pet food ingredients and their benefits.

 - Itchy skin, especially around the face, paws and ears

 - Bad skin odor, excessive scaling, red bumps or papules

 - Ear infections